jacobnzw/reinforcement-learning/RL_NOTES.md

 - don't use return value $G_t$
 - relies on temporal differences to estimate the advantage function

-Generalize advantage estimation (GAE) is a technique for reducing the variance of the advantage estimate.
+[**Generalized advantage estimation (GAE)**](https://cameronrwolfe.substack.com/i/175107358/generalized-advantage-estimation-gae) is a technique for reducing the variance of the advantage estimate.
 It uses a moving average of the advantage estimates to get a more stable estimate.

 Modelling the policy $\pi_\theta(a | s)$:
 - **Categorical distribution** for discrete action spaces.
 This might be implemented as a softmax layer on top of a linear layer, where the softmax is given by